Darlington Point: Warangesda Mission

 The annual report of the Aborigines Protection Board for 1911 in regard to the mission reported "a quiet and uneventful year, though five convictions had been obtained for the supply of liquor to the Aborigines".
 As of 31 December 1911 there were 151 residents on the station, comprising "full-bloods: 26 adults and 5 children" and "half-castes: 73 adults and 47 children".
 The area of land under cultivation was 100 acre, mostly of wheat but also including 5 acre of barley.
 The yield included a quantity of hay and 40 bags of wheat.

 The Warangesda mission was closed by the Aborigines Protection Board in 1924 and the Aboriginal residents were moved to the 'police paddock', a plot of land behind the police station.
 The remains of an adobe building from this time can be seen in a paddock on "Warangesda" station (between Darlington Point township and the Sturt Highway).
 The mission bell now hangs in St Paul's Anglican Church in town.

+Toganmain woolshed

+The woolshed at nearby Toganmain is Australia's largest woolshed, at 93 m in length and 46 m wide.
+It holds the Australian record for having had more than 202,000 sheep, by 92 blade shearers, shorn within its walls within a month, and has seen more than seven million sheep shorn in total.
+Poet Banjo Paterson wrote about it in his poem "Flash Jack from Gundagai", later transformed into a song by The Bushwhackers.
+In January 1999 the woolshed was listed on the New South Wales State Heritage Register.

-The Town Today
+Today

-Darlington Point today is a quiet little town, with a small shopping precinct, a swimming pool, two churches, a hotel, a club and a school.
+Darlington Point contains a small shopping precinct, a swimming pool, two churches, a hotel, a club and a school.
 The town has a population of over 1000, with the majority living on the southern side of the river.